 We hope that this manual has assisted you and your agency with your award questions.
-We welcome and encourage any comments you have regarding the COPS Office TRGP and the materials we have developed for its administration.
+We welcome and encourage any comments you have regarding your COPS Office award the materials we have developed for its administration.
 If you have specific comments regarding this manual, please send them to:

 U.S. Department of Justice

 Office of Community Oriented Policing Services

-Attn: TRGP/CTAS Control Desk
+Attn: Grants Administration Division

 145 N Street NE

 Washington, DC 20530

-If you have any questions about your award, please call your COPS Office Grant Program Specialist or the COPS Office Response Center at 800-421-6770.
+If you have any questions about your award, please call your COPS Office grant manager or the COPS Office Response Center at 800-421-6770.